The Writing and Musings of a Southern-Fried Earth Angel

-There's a whole family of blue jays.
-A pair of titmice are building a nest in the photina.
-Some Canadian Geese flew over, headed west, so I'm guessing they're taking up residence for the summer.
-I didn't see my precious mockingbird.
+There's a family of blue jays.
+A pair of titmice building a nest in the photina.
+Canadian Geese flew over, headed west, so I'm guessing they're taking up residence for the summer.
+I did not see my precious mockingbird.
 But the red-headed woodpecker was about.

-Yesterday was a warm, sunny day, so I drove Betty topless to Dahlonega to pick up the NOW OPEN banner for the office.
-I grabbed lunch at Chic-Fil-A, then bypassed my sign guy for a drive on a side road to eat.
+Yesterday was a warm, sunny day, so I drove Betty with her top down to Dahlonega to pick up the banner for the office.
+I grabbed lunch at Chic-Fil-A, and bypassed my sign guy for a drive on a side road to eat.

 I passed a tiny airport with an enormous flag billowing in the lazy wind.

 On the way to Dawsonville to hang the banner, I stopped by The Sage Brush, a little shop I'd found the day before.
-I needed a hat to shield my eyes (remember, I'm running around topless) and found one for $2.50 on consignment!
+I needed a hat to shield my eyes (remember, I'm running around top-down) and found one for $2.50 on consignment!
 A cutie that I would never have paid full price for, but at $2.50, I'm lovin' it.

 To top off the day, I went to the 6 o'clock meeting, where I was asked to be discussion leader.
 Ha.
 Me.
 The new kid in town.
 I am grateful for this meeting and its people, and have decided to make it my home group.
-I even got a sponsor there.
+I even got a sponsor.
 (I haven't had either in years).